Uniform Regularity for free-boundary navier-stokes equations with surface tension: Basic Propositions

 \subsection{Estimate of $\eta$}

-As explained before, the reason we choose a smoothing diffeomorphism is that $\eta$ is $\frac{1}{2}$ derivative more regular than $h$.
+In this subsection, we investigate regularity of mapping $\eta$, defined in (\ref{eta def}) and (\ref{extension}).
+As explained before, the reason we choose such smoothing diffeomorphism is that regularity of $\eta$ is $\frac{1}{2}$ better than $h$.
 This fact is crucial later, because this term can accommodate an extra $\frac{1}{2}$ derivative in bilinear estimates.
-For example, in the pressure estimates: \textit{i.e}
+For example, in the pressure estimates: